UsabilityEngineering/portfolio-jmac2003/README.md

 a need for clearer labeling and system feedback.
 Overall, the test validated the core layout while identifying opportunities for refinement.

+## Full Report

+### Methods
+This study used a formative usability evaluation with a moderated think-aloud protocol.
+Tasks were designed to reflect realistic CRM workflows, allowing observation of navigation clarity, task efficiency, and user expectations.

+Each task evaluated a different UX component, including learnability, findability, and system feedback.

+### Findings
+Participants completed most tasks successfully with minimal assistance.
+Quantitative ratings indicated high perceived ease of use, while qualitative feedback highlighted confusion around settings-related actions.

+### Conclusions
+**Recommended Improvements**
+- Add confirmation feedback after modifying client settings
+- Improve labeling clarity for notification controls

+**Affirmed Design Decisions**
+- Dashboard layout and navigation structure
+- Lead creation workflow

+### Caveats
+This study was conducted with a small participant sample as a result of this, most of our users lacked industry specific knowledge on terminology that would've allowed them to finish task faster and have an overall greater satisfaction with the protocol.